aammd/MS_computational_ecology_opinion/compecol.md

 to ecological problems.
 This defines three core characteristics of computational ecology.
-First, it recognizes ecological systems as complex and adaptive; this places a great emphasis on mathematical tools that can handle, or even require, a certain degree of stochasticity [@Zha12; @Zha10].
+First, it recognizes ecological systems as complex and adaptive; this places a great emphasis on mathematical tools that can handle, or even require, a certain degree of stochasticity to accommodate or emulate what is found in nature [@Zha12; @Zha10].
 Second, it understands that data are the final arbiter of any simulation or model [@PetPet12]; this favours the use of data-driven approaches and analyses [@Bea10].
 On this point, computational approaches differ greatly from modelling, that can often function on their own.
 Finally, it accepts that some ecological systems are too complex to be formulated in mathematical or programmatic terms [@Pas05]; the use of conceptual, or "toy" models, as long as they can be confronted to empirical data, is preferable to "abusing" mathematics by describing the wrong mechanism well [@May04].
 By contrast, modelling approaches are by construction limited to problems that can be expressed in mathematical terms.
+To summarize, we define computational ecology as the sub-field tasked with bringing data closer to mathematical, conceptual, and numerical models (if possible by deeply coupling them), in order to assist with the most needed goal of improving the predictive accuracy of ecological research [@MarHun17; @HouMcK17].

 Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch by investing in the development and